asfistonlavie/TEFLoN2/docs/executing/configure_parameter_file.rst

         GENOTYPE:
             THRESHOLD_LOWER:    "1" #[optinal] sites genotyped as -9 if adjusted read counts lower than this threshold, default=1
             THRESHOLD_HIGHER:  "100" #[optinal] sites genotyped as -9 if adjusted read counts higher than this threshold, default=mean_coverage + 2*STDEV
-            DATAs an example, a cluster configuration file is provided, but it is not exhaustive and is specific to the cluster we have used A_TYPE: "pooled" #[required] must be either haploid, diploid, or pooled
+            DATA_TYPE: "pooled" #[required] must be either haploid, diploid, or pooled
             SAMPLE:
-                THRESHOLD_ABSENCE:  "" #[optinal] Frequency threshold
-                THRESHOLD_PRESENCE:   "" #[optinal] Frequency threshold
+                THRESHOLD_ABSENCE:  "" #[optinal] lower threshold used to define whether insertions are present, polymorphic, heterozygous, absent or no data.
+Value between 0 and 1 (default=0.05)
+                THRESHOLD_PRESENCE:   "" #[optinal] hight threshold used to define whether insertions are present, polymorphic, heterozygous, absent or no data.
+Value between 0 and 1 (default=0.95)
             POPULATION:
                 FILE:  "" #[optional]  path to population file
-                THRESHOLD_ABSENCE: "" #[optinal] Frequency threshold
-                THRESHOLD_PRESENCE: "" #[optinal] Frequency threshold

-The main parameters are:
+                THRESHOLD_ABSENCE: "" #[optinal] lower threshold used to define whether insertions are present, polymorphic or absent at population level.
+Value between 0 and 1 (default=0.05)
+                THRESHOLD_PRESENCE: "" #[optinal] Hight threshold used to define whether insertions are present, polymorphic or absent at population level.Value between 0 and 1 (default=0.95)

 * GENOME:  Fasta file containing the reference genome of the species of interest.
 * LIBRARY: A Multifasta file containing the canonical sequence of transposable elements